fawkesrobotics/protobuf_comm/README.md

 _protobuf_comm_ is a lightweight communication library for [Protocol Buffers](https://protobuf.dev/).

-It supports messages written using proto 2 syntax and additionally requires every defnined message to have a `CompType` enum containing a unique message ID (composed of a `COMP_ID` and `MSG_TYPE`), e.g., as shown below:
+It supports messages written using proto 2 syntax and additionally requires every defined message to have a `CompType` enum containing a unique message ID (composed of a `COMP_ID` and `MSG_TYPE`), e.g., as shown below:

 ```proto
 message SearchRequest {